Skip to Content

 5. What are the advantages of e-invoicing?

-Lower costs & faster ROI:
+Lower costs and faster ROI:

 More efficient processes and higher compliance:

-More security:
+More security

-Better cash flow:
+Better cash flow

-Complete transparency & fast booking:
+Complete transparency & fast booking

-Compliance with legal requirements:
+Compliance with legal requirements

 6. E-invoicing for outgoing invoices